Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-jsp79Vz8tA0.md

 ### Transcript

-> will we get mark ii power storage in the future i don't know i don't think so
+> will we get mark ii power storage in the future I don't know I don't think so